pcmueller/TheWormhole/README.md

 ## Learning Goals

+* Successfully implement Global State Mangement using Redux, build over an existing React application.
-* Further understand and implement modularity of Reacts Component structure with SCSS styling
+* Further understand and incorporate React's modular component structure by integrating SCSS styling.
-* Build on React Application using the *Global State Management* tool, Redux
-* Test all Component flows and Asynchronous JavaScript using cypress
+* Test all Component flows, asynchronous JavaScript, and conditional rendering using Cypress.

-## Evolution of the Project

-We were given this project as an opportunity to stretch ourselves to learn a new technology and implement it.
-All of our work to better learn React, Cypress, Router and finally Redux was independent of our instructors.
-We met as a team every day to pull apart our iterations and apply what we were learning on Redux together, and to make sure we were on track with our work/life balance goals.
-As a team we found our other classmates to be a huge resource in discovering how redux is best applied in an application.

 ## Future Iterations

-* Refactor all of modular files for best practice approaches for redux, to ensure all user flows are accounted for
+* Refactor all Redux files for best practices, using actions, reducers, and thunks as appropriately and efficiently as possible.

-* Access to the images paired in our artists api
-  * This may mean the use of a new api
-  * Otherwise we will implement a crawler to help grab the images from the wiki pages our api has them living on, at the moment
+* Build out functionality to allow users to save their favorite artists and tracks.

-* Implementing Aria inside the react component structure to verify that our page is truly accessible
+* Implement ARIA inside the React component structure to verify that our page is truly accessible.

-* Creating the ability to save our users favorites

 ## Authors